-- A. An excavation or opening into the ground made by digging, boring, drilling, driving or other methods. - B. Unless the context requires otherwise, words not herein defined shall have the same meaning as given in the applicable regulations of the Department of Environmental Protection (DEP). - C. The following are not wells for the production of water as used in these regulations: - (1) Post holes; - (2) An excavation for the purpose of obtaining or prospecting for oil, natural gas, minerals other than water, products of mining and quarrying; - (3) Injection well regulated under DEP UIC program; - (4) Cathodic protection wells; - (5) Wells used for dewatering purposes in construction work; - (6) Monitor wells, geographical test borings and piezometers; - (7) Ponds, pits, sumps and drainage trenches;
+An excavation or opening into the ground made by digging, boring, drilling, driving or other methods for the purpose of providing a water supply.

-(8) Contaminant recovery wells otherwise regulated by the DEP.
+- B. Unless the context requires otherwise, words not herein defined shall have the same meaning as given in the applicable regulations of the Department of Environmental Protection (DEP) - C. The following are not wells for the production of water as used in these regulations: - (1) Post holes; - (2) An excavation for the purpose of obtaining or prospecting for oil, natural gas, minerals other than water, products of mining and quarrying; - (3) Injection well regulated under DEP UIC program; - (4) Cathodic protection wells; - (5) Wells used for dewatering purposes in construction work; - (6) Monitor wells, geographical test borings and piezometers; - (7) Ponds, pits, sumps and drainage trenches; - (8) Contaminant recovery wells otherwise regulated by the DEP; and - (9) Closed-loop geothermal boreholes.

-§ 145-13 Well construction/deconstruction permit.
+§ 330-4 Well construction/deconstruction permit.